 The Chief pharmacist development programme, designed and delivered in partnership with the NHS Leadership Academy, will equip new in-role and aspiring chief pharmacists with the necessary knowledge, skills, behaviours and experience to effectively perform this senior role.
 The 12-month fully funded programme offers a comprehensive mix of residential training, specialist study days, mentoring, online self-directed study, assessment and support.
 The Chief pharmacist development programme is overseen by a reference group, chaired by Health Education England (HEE).

-We are accepting applications for future waves of the programme on an ongoing basis.
-The deadline for receipt of fourth wave applications is 1 April 2017.
-Wave 4 will run from July 2017.
+The programme will run twice a year, in May or November, and we are accepting applications for future waves of the programme on an ongoing basis.
+Wave 6 will commence in May 2018 and the deadline for receipt of applications is 1 February 2018.

 The programme will be delivered over a 12-month period and will comprise: